Christchurch, Canterbury and the West Coast, New Zealand

 Hop aboard and enjoy this incredibly famous train journey between Christchurch and Greymouth.
 You will cross the fertile farmlands of the Canterbury Plains, and enjoy thrilling vistas over deep gorges as you travel alongside the ice-fed Waimakariri River.
 You will traverse the mighty Southern Alps, where spectacular view will take your breath away.

-Call us on to start planning your vacation to Otahuna Lodge or take a look at our itineraries to Canterbury and the West Coast
+Call us on to start planning your holiday to Otahuna Lodge or take a look at our itineraries to New Zealand

 Otahuna is an elegant, opulent lodge set at the heart of a rolling country estate.
 With commanding views of its landscaped gardens and far beyond to the surrounding plains, the views take you to the foot of New Zealand's Southern Alps.